oortmealy/oortmealy/README.md

 <h1 align="center">Hi 👋, I'm oortmealy</h1>

-- 🌱 I’m currently learning **React, TypeScript, and Linux System Programming**
 - 🔭 I’m currently working on **web and mobile apps using React and React Native**
-- 🧠 I regularly contribute to **frontend projects with a focus on UX**
 - 📫 How to reach me: **oortmealy@gmail.com**

 ---